denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 Several parallel literary and media archaeologies were formative to my approach to thinking through the history of laminate inscription.
-The specter of Friedrich Kittler haunts all work on literature and technology.
-His legacy is complicated by his often fatalistic pronouncements.
-"Under the conditions of high technology, literature has nothing more to say," he wrote in the conclusion of *Gramaphone, Film, Typewriter*.
-Scholars such as Matthew Kirschenbaum, Lisa Gitelman, and Lori Emmerson
+The specter of Friedrich Kittler haunts most work on literature and technology.
+Kittler opened the floodgates between critical theory and media history.
+However, his legacy is complicated by his often fatalistic pronouncements.
+"Under the conditions of high technology, literature has nothing more to say," he wrote in the conclusion of *Gramophone, Film, Typewriter*.[^69] Scholars such as Matthew Kirschenbaum, Lisa Gitelman, Lori Emerson, and others have commenced the patient task of recuperating writing's recent material pasts.[^70] I build on their achievements from a slightly different perspective, having been trained both as a formalist literary critic, in the traditions of Mikhail Bakhtin and Viktor Shklovsky, and a software engineer, in the traditions of Unix and DOS.
+I am also indebted to the field of Science and Technology Studies and particularly to the recent work of Mara Mills, Hans-Jörg Rheinberger, and Jessica Riskin, and Nicole Starosielski, who in one way or another have inspired me to take a distinctly historical-materialistic approach to the study epistemic artifacts.[^71]

-the historical archaeology of the medium itself.
 I borrow the term "stratigraphy" from the field of archaeology proper, as opposed to media archaeology where the term is used in its more evocative and metaphoric sense.[^6] The art of analyzing sedimentary rock layers dates back at least to the geological observations of the seventeenth century Danish scientist Nicolas Steno, later extended by John Strachey in his *Observations on the Different Strata of Earths and Minerals* (1727), and to the geological cross-sections of William Smith and William Maclure, who drew beautifully detailed cross-sections of the British and American landscapes [Figure 1].